lrgeofflewis/ruby-stack/README.md

-This environment is just to test a working stack of ruby for acceptance tests
+# This environment is just to test a working stack of ruby for acceptance tests

-provision.sh - uses RVM to install ruby provisonwithyum.sh - is the older code that uses yum to install ruby
+provision.sh - uses RVM to install ruby

+provisonwithyum.sh - is the older code that uses yum to install ruby

-once the environment is built it is set up with ruby 2.1.4 bundler phatomJS 1.9.8
+once the environment is built it is set up with
+'''
+ruby 2.1.4
+bundler
+phantomJS 1.9.8
+'''
 to enter the VM
+'''
 vagrant ssh
+'''
 navigate to /vagrant/acceptance-tests
 run command 'bundle install' which installs all the gem files